Session Replay

 All components are initially masked by default.
 To modify this default masking state, utilize the setDefaultMasking API, preferably within a useEffect in the root file (such as App.js).
 This ensures proper initialization and handling when the component mounts.

-If you choose to unmask the entire app using the setDefaultMasking API, be aware that you will need to individually mask all Personally Identifiable Information (PII) within the app.
-Additionally, ensure that you consistently mask PII on new screens in the future, if necessary.
+If you choose to unmask the entire app using the setDefaultMasking API, be aware that you will need to individually mask all personal data within the app.
+Additionally, ensure that you consistently mask personal data on new screens in the future, if necessary.

 /**